-When you take a snapshot of your virtual machine as described in Section 3.4.4, "Snapshots", the state of such a "normal hard disk" will be recorded together with the snapshot, and when reverting to the snapshot, its state will be fully reset.
+When you take a snapshot of your virtual machine as described in chapter 3.4.4, Snapshots, page 33, the state of such a "normal hard disk" will be recorded together with the snapshot, and when reverting to the snapshot, its state will be fully reset.

-By contrast, immutable images are read-only and can be used from multiple virtual machines simultaneously.
+2. By contrast, immutable images are read-only and can be used from multiple virtual machines simultaneously.
 Write accesses to immutable hard disks will be directed to a special differencing disk image which VirtualBox creates automatically.
 However, when you shut down the VM to which the immutable disk is attached, the changes in the differencing disk will be completely discarded.

 Of course, creating a virtual disk image as immutable makes no sense, because then the hard disk would always be reset to an empty state when the VM is shut down to which it is attached.
-Hence, you will ordinarily create a "normal" virtual disk image and then, when its contents are deemed useful, then mark it immutable.